Banner_Summer_School_6.png

 JorgePicture.jpg

-Title: Challenges and Opportunities in Mobile Security
+Title: Challenges and Opportunities in Mobile Security - SLIDES

 Abstract: Mobile devices are now an integral part of our lives.
 As with many other digital technologies, the widespread usage of mobile devices introduces a series of risks that can affect their users in a variety of ways.
 This talk will provide an overview of the current status of the Mobile security ecosystem.
 The talk will first review the most prominent security issues in the mobile ecosystem.
 These will include fighting against cybercrime and malware and the secure development of applications, among others.
 Based on these issues we will also present some of the challenges that security researchers face today and some initial results on how to overcome them.